Medical Cards / GP visit cards

 Everyone aged 70 or over who applies for a medical card is subject to a means test.
 Read the National Assessment Guidelines

-From 5th August 2015 everyone aged 70 or over, ordinarily resident in Ireland, will be eligible for free GP care regardless of income.
+Since 5th August 2015 everyone aged 70 or over, ordinarily resident in Ireland, is eligible for free GP care regardless of income.

 All people aged 70 or over who do not have a Medical Card or GP Visit card can register to access this service.

 Register online by clicking HERE or download the registration form.

 Read more about GP Visit Card Over 70s

 Since 11 September 2023, certain people under 70 who qualify are eligible for a GP Visit Card.
 For information on this category, visit the Citizens Information web page on the topic: HERE

 Medical Card Applications for everyone in this age group are now processed centrally at Client Registration Service, Finglas, Dublin 11.